Homeshare Social Worker

 • You have problem-solving skills to assess client needs, provide appropriate support, and ensure compliance with policies and legislation

-- 1 Permanent - Full Time, 600 Sanitorium Road, London, West Region, Vulnerable Sector Check
+- 1 Temporary, duration up to 12 months (with possible extension), 600 Sanitorium Road, London, West Region, Vulnerable Sector Check

 - In accordance with the Ontario Public Service (OPS), Employment Screening Checks Policy (ESCP), the top candidate(s) may be required to undergo a security screening check.
 Refer to the above to determine the screening checks that are required for this position.